AidynUbingazhibov/SIIM-FISABIO-RSNA-COVID-19-Detection/README.md

 ## How to run detector:

 1) Change the paths to your dcm pickle files in the config files for universeNet and detectoRS.
-2) The detector can be trained as follows:
+2) The detector can be trained inside the folder UniverseNet as follows:

 ./tools/dist_train.sh ${CONFIG_FILE} ${GPU_NUM}